 If you need more ideas, you can use these classic couple sample poses.

 The Secrets to Put the Subject at Ease

 You are not merely someone with a camera taking pictures of a couple.
 You are the source of confidence for them.

 Most of the time, a couple has mixed emotions about getting their picture taken.
 The woman is almost always too conscious of herself and is worried about the final results.
 So, even if you are a bundle of nerves, even if it might be your first couple session, don’t show it.
 The last thing anyone needs at a couple of photoshoot is a nervous photographer.

 Compliment the Couple

-If you see that your couple are a bit nervous, put the camera away and tell them that they are looking great together.
+If you see that your couple is a bit nervous, put the camera away and tell them that they are looking great together.
 Even if you know exactly how long they have been married (or know each other if it is a pre-wedding shoot), make it a point to still ask them.
-Always follow up their answer with another compliment.
+Always follow up on their answer with another compliment.
 It usually takes the focus off the shoot and brings in a moment of reflectance.
-For a moment their mind is off the photo shoot and concentrating on their relationship.
+For a moment their mind is off the photoshoot and concentrating on their relationship.

 Find The Right Balance

 It is always a fine balance between becoming a micro-manager and letting the couple take your cues and then do something on their own.
 Based on experience, the initial few minutes are the most difficult.
 It takes some extra effort to ‘break the ice’.